wp-plugins/eme-sync-facebook-events/readme.txt

 1. EME Sync Facebook Events Configuration

 == Changelog ==

+= 1.0.7 =
+* Bugfix: new installations were not able to use the settings page, rendering the whole plugin useless ...

 = 1.0.6 =
 * Feature: also allow facebook private events to be synced